vishnukumarpv/VS-C--Billing-windows-Application--Cashier/README.md

-# VS C# Billing windows Application -Cashier
+# Billing windows Application -Cashier C# .Net Mysql

+This is my first billing application made with C# and .Net Framework.